 - Travel plans – Travel dates, hotel bookings

 Applicants are advised to double-check all the information provided on the form, as any errors or inaccuracies may prolong the processing time or result in the rejection of the eTA.
-In the case of rejection of the application, the New Zealand eTA fees are non-refundable.

 How Much Time do I need to Get the New Zealand eTA from Taiwan?